HeikoBecker/Lassie/DOCUMENTATION.md

 paper](https://arxiv.org/pdf/1704.06956.pdf) and the [Flipper paper](https://arxiv.org/pdf/1803.02238.pdf) for details on SEMPRE's process of inductive learning.

-## HOL4
-The purpose of Lassie is to offer a natural language interface for proving HOL4 theorems through tactics.
-As such, the denotation we aim for is a HOL4 program of type `tactic`.
-HOL4 offers a number of tactics parameterized by patterns, other tactics, theorems, etc. The challenge of Lassie is therefore to capture those parameters in a natural form and construct a well-typed tactic which can be applied to advance a proof goal.
-For example:

-- utterance: `rewrite goal with multiplication distribution over addition theorems`
-- logical form: `(call app (call intersect (call fromFeature VP.rewrite) (call fromFeature type.thmlist->tactic)...)))`
-- denotation: `rewrite_tac [REAL_ADD_LDISTRIB, REAL_ADD_RDISTRIB]`

 ## Working on Lassie
 As a framework, SEMPRE has different ports of access which one uses to